Sewer Murders: Possible motive

 The criminal psychologist Rudolf Egg suggested that the suspect might be a single person at the age of about 50 years without family ties or friends.
 It is possible that the culprit himself had been a victim of sexual abuse and may therefore have developed a disturbed relationship with his own homosexuality or with other same-sex people.
 His inclinations apparently include sadistic bondage.
-The suspect likely moved from Giessen to Frankfurt at the end of 1970s and lived out his fetishes in the local milieu.
-He had also been familiar with the area, and was highly mobile.
-The fact that he threw his victims into the sewerage after violating them is probably a hint to a deep-rooted hatred.
+The suspect likely moved from Giessen to Frankfurt at the end of the 1970s and lived out his fetishes in the local milieu.
+He had also been familiar with the area and was highly mobile.
+The fact that he threw his victims into the sewerage after violating them is probably a hint of a deep-rooted hatred.

-Modus Operandi
+Modus operandi

 The first murder is believed to have happened at the body's site of discovery.
-Only when he resumed killing, the suspect could have figured out throwing a dead or dying victim down the sewers as a more effective way to get rid of them.
+Only when he resumed killing, the suspect could have figured out that throwing a dead or dying victim down the sewers was a more effective way to get rid of them.
 The quick disposal of the bodies allowed him to carry out his murders even within the densely populated Frankfurt area, without a risk of being caught.
 The victims were tied up, then the killer abused them and "disposed of them like garbage".
 For weeks or even months, the bodies in the sewers began to decompose.
 The dead usually remained undetected in the sewage system for a long time until they were eventually flushed into the sewage treatment plants, where they often blocked the screw pumps to separate the solid particles.
 The advanced decomposition of the bodies has made the identification and the clarification of the factual circumstances in the investigation much more difficult.
 The first victim, for instance, was identified 2.5 years after discovery.

 Investigation

 Horst Kropp and the "AG 229" were entrusted with the investigation of sexually motivated murders of young people.
 For some time, a 40-year-old storeman from Offenbach, who was mainly convicted of multiple sexual misconducts toward minors and molestation, had been the prime suspect.
 He was known for enticing homeless teens to his summer house in Riederwald where he performed sadistic sex games with them.
-He is said to have acted very brutally during these, but bribed his victims with money to keep quiet about what he did to them.
+He is said to have acted very brutally during these but bribed his victims with money to keep quiet about what he did to them.
 Investigators found out that the prime suspect and Markus Hildebrandt had visited the same gay bars in Frankfurt.
-However, this was not a sufficient evidence, as the traces of blood found in the summer house did not match Hildebrandt's.
+However, this was not sufficient evidence, as the traces of blood found in the summer house did not match Hildebrandt's.
 In the home of the suspect, who had known two of the other victims alongside Hildebrandt, police secured a gas pistol, several knives, including a butcher knife, and handcuffs.
 Due to lack of evidence, however, there were no charges.